apache/arrow/rust/parquet/README.md

 ## Binaries
 The following binaries are provided (use `cargo install` to install them):
 - **parquet-schema** for printing Parquet file schema and metadata.
-`Usage: parquet-schema <file-path> [verbose]`, where `file-path` is the path to a Parquet file, and optional `verbose` is the boolean flag that allows to print full metadata or schema only (when not specified only schema will be printed).
+`Usage: parquet-schema <file-path>`, where `file-path` is the path to a Parquet file.
+Use `-v/--verbose` flag to print full metadata or schema only (when not specified only schema will be printed).

 - **parquet-read** for reading records from a Parquet file.
 `Usage: parquet-read <file-path> [num-records]`, where `file-path` is the path to a Parquet file, and `num-records` is the number of records to read from a file (when not specified all records will be printed).
+Use `cargo install --features json_output` to enable `-j/--json` flag for printing output in json lines format.

 - **parquet-rowcount** for reporting the number of records in one or more Parquet files.
-`Usage: parquet-rowcount <file-path> ...`, where `file-path` is the path to a Parquet file, and `...` indicates any number of additional parquet files.
+`Usage: parquet-rowcount <file-paths>...`, where `<file-paths>...` is a space separated list of one or more files to read.

 If you see `Library not loaded` error, please make sure `LD_LIBRARY_PATH` is set properly:
 ```